USS Wexford County: Pacific service

 During the next several years, Wexford County was involved in numerous routine operations along the California coast.
 A highlight of these years was a deployment to Guam, for which she departed San Diego on 2 January 1962.
 After steaming 5,480 nautical miles (10,149 kilometers), she arrived on 23 January 1962.
 She conducted operations for reconnaissance and installation of weather stations in the eastern Caroline Islands.
 The ship returned to San Diego on 1 September 1962.
 On 10 July 1963, she commenced overhaul at the Naval Station in San Diego, California, which lasted through late November 1963.

 January and February 1964 found Wexford County engaged in training.
 She was in a restricted availability status during March and April 1964.
 In May, she participated in Exercise Pine Tree, in which she served as a secondary control ship.
 During July 1964, she was in landing ship tank training.
 This was followed by Exercise Sea Bar, held near Fort Lewis, Washington, in conjunction with the United States Army.
 In this exercise, Wexford County acted as primary control ship.
 Returning to San Diego in mid-September, Wexford County entered upkeep for several weeks.
 She then took part in amphibious exercises with United States Marine Corps forces.
 Upon completion of various training exercises, the ship entered a Christmas holiday upkeep period.

+Wexford County was subjected to simulated chemical weapon attacks in January and February 1965 under Project SHAD.

-In early 1965, Wexford County took part in Operation Bubble Ops and Operation Silver Lance, which were at that time the largest peacetime amphibious operations ever conducted in the Pacific Ocean.
+Also in early 1965, Wexford County took part in Operation Bubble Ops and Operation Silver Lance, which were at that time the largest peacetime amphibious operations ever conducted in the Pacific Ocean.
 Shortly after, she departed for Okinawa and Yokosuka, Japan.
 Following a brief stay, she sailed in early May 1965 for San Diego.
 During June and July 1965, she carried out local operations.